 "I am in the army now--and on my way to Columbus for some reason which is unknown to me--it is a completely useless thing since I have had my physical exam."

 After this date, his letterhead moves from Squire Sanders to "War Department, War Department General Staff, Military Intelligence G-2, Washington."
 Military duty was to begin for him in June 12.
 He was soon assigned to be Chief of Security for the Manhattan Project, working under General Leslie Groves.
 During the course of his work on the Project he became a colonel.
 During the Alsos mission in 1945 he uncovered hundreds of tons of uranium ore stockpiled for the Nazi bomb project.
-After the war was awarded the Legion of Merit and the Order of the British Empire, Degree 4 Commander for his work.
+After the war was awarded, among other honors, the Legion of Merit and the Order of the British Empire, Degree 4 Commander for his work.
 He defended his work, and his clearance of Oppenheimer, to the McCarthy inquiries, at which he was appalled.
 Here is a biography of him from Los Alamos National Laboratory.
 You can search for references to him at the Alsos digital library: alsos.wlu.edu.

 After the war, his family moved from Washington, D.C. to Cleveland, Ohio, where he continued to work as an attorney for Squire, Sanders, and Dempsey.
 His nickname in the courtroom was "Cactus Jack," which he was kind of proud of; he could be a very aggressive opponent.
 He enjoyed being in the courtroom, but in civil cases rather than criminal cases.
 He said that he tried one murder case before the war, and determined never to do it again.
 He was a city Councilman for Shaker Heights, Ohio from 1949 to 1963.
 He applied to the SAR in 1955, and was a member of the Ohio and then Maryland chapters.